Prostitution in Ethiopia

 Prostitution in Ethiopia is legal, and widespread.
 Procuring (operating brothels, benefiting from prostitution, etc.) is illegal according to Article 634 of the Ethiopian Penal Code, as revised May 2005, however these laws are rarely enforced.
 Some feel it has contributed to the increased incidence of AIDS.
-UNAIDS estimate there are over 19,000 prostitutes in the major cities.

-Ethiopia has become a magnet for sex tourism, including child sex tourism.
+Gender-based violence is a substantial problem among female sex workers in Ethiopia.
+There are approximately 200,000 female sex workers in the country, with the majority (57.5%) being 24 years old or younger, and 14% aged 19 or younger.